Benzophenone: Commercially significant benzophenones

 The >300 natural benzophenones exhibit great structural diversity and biological activities.
 2-Amino-5-chlorobenzophenone is used in the synthesis of benzodiazepines.

 Substituted benzophenones such as oxybenzone and dioxybenzone are used in sunscreens.
 Their use has been criticized (see sunscreen controversy).

 Michler's ketone has dimethylamino substituents at each para position.

 The high-strength polymer PEEK is generated from 4,4'-difluorobenzophenone.
-4,4′-Dihydroxybenzophenone is also interest in this context.
+4,4′-Dihydroxybenzophenone is also of interest in this context.
 4-Chloro-4'-hydroxybenzophenone is used to make related polymers.

 Safety

 It is considered "essentially nontoxic".
 Benzophenone is however banned as a food additive by the US Food and Drug Administration, despite the FDA's continuing stance that this chemical does not pose a risk to public health under the conditions of its intended use.

 The European Union permits it as a flavouring substance, having established a Total Dietary Intake of 0.3mg/kg of body weight per day.

 Benzophenone derivatives are known to be pharmacologically active.
 From a molecular chemistry point of view interaction of benzophenone with B-DNA has been demonstrated experimentally.
 The interaction with DNA and the successive photo-induced energy transfer is at the base of the benzophenone activity as a DNA photosensitizer and may explain part of its therapeutic potentialities.

 In 2014, benzophenones were named Contact Allergen of the Year by the American Contact Dermatitis Society.

 Benzophenone is an endocrine disruptor capable of binding to the pregnane X receptor.